matthias-prangl/hsro-inf-kp.github.io/Exercise/README.md

 The preferred way is to use Visual Studio Code, but CLion provides some automatic type annotations.
 Feel free to not use the VM if you already have experience with Rust and have it setup on your notebook.

+**CLion:** _This might be very slow in Virtual Box!_
-**CLion:** Usually CLion uses CMake to build C Projects.
+Usually CLion uses CMake to build C Projects.
 The IDE will show an error about not finding the CMakeLists.txt.
 Don't worry about it.
 Run the program or test it by pressing the little green run triangle next to the `main` method or next to a `test`.

 **Visual Studio Code:** You can call `cargo build` by pressing `Ctrl + Shift + P` and typing build.
 This will build the project associated with the currently opened file.